nightroman/FarNet/PowerShellFar/README.md

 * `[F4]`

-    Opens the editor for the current item content or property value.
-Some items or properties are read only or cannot be assigned in this way - this is not always recognized on opening.
-Editor is not modal, you can edit other items at the same time.
+    Opens an editor for the current item content or property value.
+The editor is not modal, you can edit other items at the same time.
+If the item is recognized as read only then the editor is locked for changes.

-    Data are updated on each saving.
-It is recommended to save before exiting, in this case on errors you are still in the editor and can fix changes without losing them.

 * `[AltF4]`

     Starts Notepad.
 In contrast to `[F4]` you have to finish editing and exit.
-    If there are errors then Notepad is started again with the same temp file, i.e. your changes are not lost, you can try to fix them.
+    If there are errors then Notepad is started again with the same temp file, i.e. your changes are not lost and you may continue editing.

 * `[F5]`